quii/learn-go-with-tests/mocking.md

 }
 ```

-There's nothing new to learn here, we just need to be able to _spy_ on the calls to our mock so we can check it has been called `N` times.
+_Spies_ are a kind of _mock_ which can record how a dependency is used.
+They can record the arguments sent in, how many times, etc. In our case, we're keeping track of how many times `Sleep()` is called so we can check it in our test.

-Update the tests to inject a dependency on our Spy and assert that the sleep has been called 6 times.
+Update the tests to inject a dependency on our Spy and assert that the sleep has been called 4 times.

 ```go
 func TestCountdown(t *testing.T) {